wrwrwr/side-effects-safe/README.md

 =================

-Provides lists of side-effects free functions and a helper to check if an abstract-syntax-tree expression node can be dropped if its value is not used.
+Provides lists of side-effects free functions and a helper to check if an abstract syntax tree expression node can be dropped if its value is not used.

-Deciding if a piece of code changes program state is not trivial in general &ndash; [Rice's theorem][] suggests it is undecidable.
+Statically deciding if a piece of code changes program state is not trivial &ndash; [Rice's theorem][] suggests that the problem is in general undecidable.
 However, side-effects safety (with false negatives) may suffice for optimization purposes.

 <!--
     Consider (possibly with f() limited to some subset of the language):

-        f(a) === 0 ? i++ : 1
+        f(a) === 0 ? i++ : null

     If the function returns 0 for some argument, the expression is not side-effects free, otherwise it is.
 Now, returning 0 for some argument